tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

     Store user's projects and personal datasets.
 Because the booking system will automatically remove containers with an empty `work_dir`, you should ensure the `work_dir` has projects in it to avoid your container from being removed.

     `dataset_dir`
-    It is a read-only folder and supports some common public datasets to every user such as COCO datasets.
-If you have demands about public datasets, you can ask the host maintainer for them.
+    It is a read-only folder and supports standard datasets for every user such as COCO datasets.
+If you have demands about the public datasets, you can ask the host maintainer for them.
 The host maintainer will add them to the directory.
-With the management, all users can access the public datasets, and no need to download them again.
+With the management, all users can access the public datasets without downloading again.

 ---